 Easterseals MORC encourages self-determination.
-Self-determination means that your child and your family direct their care and have the resources you need to make responsible decisions.
-Within the public mental health system, it means that you and your family have control over funding for the services you receive.
+Self-determination means that you are in charge of your own life and have the resources you need to make responsible decisions.
+Within the public mental health system, it means that you have control over funding for the services you receive.